anupamkliv/FedERA/docs/source/tutorials/encryption.rst

 Generate Certificates
 =====================

 For the purpose of this example, we will set up a basic PKI Infrastructure using CloudFlare's CFSSL toolset, specifically the `cfssl` and `cfssljson` tools.
-You can download these tools from [here](https://pkg.cfssl.org).
+You can download these tools from `here <https://pkg.cfssl.org>`_ .

 The `ssl` directory contains configuration files that can be modified, but for demonstration purposes, they can also be used as-is.